Galaxies99/TransCG/README.md

 ### Quick Start

-Our pretrained checkpoint is available on [Google Drive](https://drive.google.com/file/d/1VRLkNus9Da1NK6q5F038Va9NSO9YBUwu/view?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1QJBYMQD7DmLUwUWfwqOWwQ) (Code: ldbk).
+Our pretrained checkpoint is available on [Google Drive](https://drive.google.com/file/d/1deGliJDgRKxktDK4o1ap4y7L7TsRFBCe/view?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1wywQqZK1nxRKwhGhpkocDw) (Code: gj3a).
 The checkpoint is trained with the default configuration in the `configs` folder.
 You can use our released checkpoints for [inference](#inference) or [testing](#testing-optional).
 Refer to [assets/docs/DFNet.md](assets/docs/DFNet.md) for details about the depth completion network.

 ### Grasping Demo